rchain/rchain/docs/features.md

 * wait graceful period of 10 seconds
 * each validator should have a DAG with same set of finalized blocks

-### As a Node Validator I want consensus protocol to converge
+### As a validator I want consensus protocol to converge
 #### 5 validators deploying 200 blocks end up with the same DAG
 ##### test: test/test_dag_correctness.py::test_5val_200blocks
 ##### steps: